The surprising cause of electric vehicle fires

 Researchers have long known that high electrical currents can cause “thermal leak» – a chain reaction that can cause a battery to overheat, catch fire and explode.
 However, in the absence of a reliable method for measuring currents inside a battery at rest, it has not been clear why some batteries enter thermal leakage, even when an electric vehicle is parked.

-We are the first to capture real-time 3D images that measure state of charge changes at the particle level inside a lithium-ion battery after it has been charged.” – said Nitash Balsara, Principal Investigator, Materials Sciences Division.
+We are the first to capture real-time 3D images that measure state of charge changes at the particle level inside a lithium-ion battery following it has been charged.” – said Nitash Balsara, Principal Investigator, Materials Sciences Division.

 New imaging technique reveals local currents

-What’s exciting about this work is that Nitash Balsara’s group doesn’t just look at images – They use the images to determine how batteries work and change in time-dependent ways.
+What’s exciting regarding this work is that Nitash Balsara’s group doesn’t just look at images – They use the images to determine how batteries work and change in time-dependent ways.
 This study is the culmination of many years of work,” added co-author Dilworth Y. Parkinson, scientist and deputy for photon science operations at Advanced Light Source (ALS) du Berkeley Lab.

-3D microtomography experiments conducted at the Advanced Light Source allowed researchers to identify particles that generated current densities reaching 25 milliamps per square centimeter inside a battery at rest after rapid charging.
+3D microtomography experiments conducted at the Advanced Light Source allowed researchers to identify particles that generated current densities reaching 25 milliamps per square centimeter inside a battery at rest following rapid charging.
 For comparison, the current density needed to charge the test battery in 10 minutes was 18 milliamps per square centimeter.
 (Credit: Nitash Balsara and Alec S. Ho/Berkeley Lab)

 Synthetic